emmacai/emmaandsarah/emmaandsarah.md

   <aside class="notes">
 3D printers can use ABS plastic, wax, metals, nylon or stone.
 You can pretty much print anything if you're willing to pay the price for the material.
-Recently
+Recently some implants have been printed with live cells, which is an advance in the medical field.
 </aside>

 # General Uses